MegaGera/MegaGoal/README.md

 The information to run `WebApp`, `Server` and `Stats` applications is under their folders of this repository.
 All of them are deployed with Docker and you can find the proccess of build and deploy in the `Dockerfile` and `docker-compose.yml` files of each folder.

 Don't forget is everything already deployed and you can use it!
-It's directly available in: [https://megagoal.megagera.com](https://megagoal.megagera.com) but you will need to contact me first to create you an account.
+It's directly available in: [https://megagoal.megagera.com](https://megagoal.megagera.com).

 ## Next features

-I will add here aaaall the ideas that I have for this application.
+- Add players stats
+- Add events of the matches (goals, cards, etc.)
+- Dedicated stats page
+- Rate matches and teams and get recommended matches based on your votes and the ones of other users
+- Map of where the users watch the matches and get insights (e.g. pub in Liverpool where users watch Real Madrid)
+- Translations

+And much more ideas!

 ## License